 on despite early and serious doubts about the company's proof of work.
 Wirecard's third-party business partners in Asia were entitled to receive securities from the Aschheim AG, allegedly via overseas trust accounts which continued to grow over the years, ultimately amounting to a whopping 1.9 billion euros

 according to the balance sheets.
-EY refused to certify their audit in 2019 only when proof of such trusted money accounts was more or less impossible.
+EY refused to certify their audit for 2019 only when proof of such trusted money accounts was more or less impossible in 2020.
 Strange also that auditors/laywers at EY themselves

 had the idea of utilizing these offshore trust accounts and recommended them to Wirecard's former Chief Legal Officer Burkhard Ley already in 2016.
 Munich's public prosecutor's office would not begin their investigations specifically targeted at EY until December 2020.
 In addition, a special audit investigator was appointed by the Bundestag committee.